Don't Fear the Rising Interest Rate Environment – Just Roll With ItJanuary 24, 2017

 - Talk to your Commerce financial advisor when considering fixed income investments appropriate for your particular circumstances and portfolio allocation.

 - Past performance is no guarantee of future results, and the opinions and other information in the investment commentary are as of Jan.
 24, 2017.
-This summary is intended to provide general information only and reflects the opinions of The Commerce Trust Company Investment Policy Committee.
+This summary is intended to provide general information only and reflects the opinions of Commerce Trust Company Investment Policy Committee.

 - This material is not a recommendation of any particular security, is not based on any particular financial situation or need, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
 Diversification does not guarantee a profit or protect against all risk.